koihin/diceandgames/content/post/rtz-special-rules.md

 2. When a Unit activates another unit (such as when an observer unit activates an artillery unit to Attack), player receives 1 Pass token.
 Does not apply to reactivations.

-## Damage Resilient against Close Combat Attacks
+## Damage Resilient
 All Vehicles (all classes) and Infantry class 3 and 4 gain Damage Resilient against CC Attacks.

+If a Hit does [DEATH] damage, Damage Resilient only applies to half the damage rounded up.
+For example, a KV-47 is Hit by a weapon that does [DEATH], instead of rolling for Damage Resilient against all 5 damage, it rolls only 3 (half rounded up).

-## New Suppression rules
+## Suppression Rules
-*this replaces Suppression in the rulebook and affects Stunned in a small way.*
+**this replaces Suppression in the rulebook and affects Stunned in a small way.**

 A Unit can be in one of 3 Suppression states, the default is None (no suppression), Suppressed, and Pinned.
 Only Infantry class 1 and 2 can have a Pinned state, all other units including all Vehicles and Aircrafts ignore a Pinned result.

 When a target unit is hit, roll 2 dice.
 For each [BLOC] rolled, move up to the next Suppression state, i.e. None to Suppressed, Suppressed to Pinned.

 Rallying for a unit is conducted as usual.
-Roll 2 dice at the start of Activation.
+Roll 2 dice at the start of a unit's Activation.
 For each [BLOC] rolled, lower the Unit's Suppression state by one, e.g. Pinned becomes Suppressed, Suppressed becomes None.

 In addition when Rallying, if 2 [BLOC] are rolled, Stunned is removed as well, before the first Action of the unit.